cirruslabs/cirrus-ci-docs/docs/faq.md

 ## Instance timed out!

-By default Cirrus CI has an execution limit of 60 minutes for each task.
+By default, Cirrus CI has an execution limit of 60 minutes for each task.
 However, this default timeout duration can be changed by using `timeout_in` field in `.cirrus.yml` configuration file:

 ```yaml